-LIVE AT 7 PM: Remembrance ceremony to mark 5 years since Pulse shooting
+‘Love over hate:’ Pulse survivors share message of ongoing healing during 5-year remembrance

-ORLANDO, Fla. – A remembrance ceremony Saturday evening will mark five years since the Pulse shooting with remarks from survivors of the tragedy and community leaders.
+ORLANDO, Fla. – A remembrance ceremony Saturday evening marked five years since the Pulse shooting with remarks from survivors of the tragedy and community leaders.

 On June 12, 2016, a lone gunman opened fire at the Pulse nightclub just after 2 a.m., killing 49 people and injuring at least 50 others.
 The massacre happened on Latin night at the gay nightclub, and many of the victims were members of the LatinX, Black and LGBTQ communities.